The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 - Ensuring customers can use a debit card and make free electronic payments.

-A spokesperson for thinkmoney commented: "For banking customers concerned about high charges, some basic bank accounts don't come with any fees for bounced payments or any other hidden extra charges, just a straightforward monthly fee - for example, the thinkmoney Personal Account - our alternative to a basic bank account.
+A spokesperson for thinkmoney commented: "For banking customers concerned about high charges, some basic bank accounts don't come with any fees for bounced payments or any other hidden extra charges, just a straightforward monthly fee - for example, the thinkmoney Managed Current Account - our alternative to a basic bank account.
 Customers looking to open a bank account should always look carefully at the terms and conditions before making any decisions."